KalifasXD/Easy-Encryption/README.md

 ## Getting Started

 1. First and foremost, you will need to launch the server script(Server_Launch.py).
-So bring up a brand new Powershell terminal
+So bring up a brand new Powershell terminal.

 2. Navigate to the project folder (where the clone was downloaded).